About the Maine Forest Tick Survey

 Goals of the Maine Forest Tick Survey

 In order to understand the growing risks of tick-borne diseases in Maine, The University of Maine has developed the state’s first active tick surveillance program.
 This is a multiyear, multidisciplinary project, established to determine how forest land management practices impact tick populations and disease risk.
-Information will be gathered with the help of citizen science landowners.
-Volunteers will collect ticks on their wooded properties and we will identify and test them for pathogens.
+Information will be gathered with the help of land managers and citizen science landowners.
+Citizen science volunteers will collect ticks on their wooded properties and we will identify and test them for pathogens.
+Landowners or managers with upcoming timber harvests or invasive plant removal can allow us to collect ticks before and after management activities.
+Graduate students on the project are conducting additional research on how forest characteristics impact ticks.
 The gathered information will help us to understand how to better protect Maine’s landowners, forest workers, and recreationists against ticks and tick-borne diseases.